Outsourcing SaaS Development: Your Custom Roadmap

 • A proactive problem-solving mindset and minimal need for supervision

-The skill set they needed was highly specific, and hiring candidates who checked every box would have taken over six months.
+The skill set they needed was highly specific, and hiring candidates who checked every box would have taken over 6 months.
 On top of that, local talent was limited, and relocation would have only added time and cost.

 Cost efficiency compared to in-house development